PHSAServiceOperationsCenter/PHSA-SOC/docs/source/p_soc_auto/logstash.rst

 collects and concentrates data from various system sources.

-In our case, `Logstash <https://www.elastic.co/products/beats/winlogbeat>`_ collects Windows lo events data from remote monitoring bots, and delivers said data to the :ref:`RabbitMQ Server` over the `AMPQ
+In our case, `Logstash <https://www.elastic.co/products/beats/winlogbeat>`_ collects Windows log events data from remote monitoring bots, and delivers said data to the :ref:`RabbitMQ Server` over the `AMPQ
 <https://www.amqp.org/>`_ protocol.